Dolores Richard Spikes: Biography

 In the 1980s at Southern University Spikes moved into various administrative positions—starting in 1982 as Assistant to the Chancellor and, in the late eighties, she served as Chancellor for both the Baton Rouge and New Orleans Campuses of Southern University—in fact, she was the first female chancellor of a Louisiana Land Grant University.
 In 1987 she was appointed to the board of Harvard University's Institute of Educational Management.
 In 1988 Dr. Spikes accepted the position of president of the Southern University and A&M College System.-- she not only was the first woman to lead a public college or university in Louisiana, she also was the first woman in the US to serve as chief administrator for a university system.
 Later, Spikes became the 11th president of the University of Maryland Eastern Shore—and its first female president—from 1996–2001.

+She died in 2015 and was funeralized at Sacred Heart Catholic Church in Baton Rouge.